knewplay/book-programming-essential/programming-fundamentals/chapter9.md

 This variable clearly represents the player's score.

-> Note: In our made up pseudocode programming language, we have function names follow the `P`ascal`C`ase notation, and variables follow either camel`C`ase or snake`_`case, making sure to stay consistent throughout your code.
+> Note: In our made-up pseudocode programming language, we have function names follow the PascalCase notation (e.g. `StartGame()`), and variables follow either camelCase (e.g. `loginAttempts`) or snake_case (e.g. `login_attempts`).
+Whichever naming convention you decide to use, make sure to stay consistent with it throughout your code.

 ## Code Structure and Formatting